Huyanmei123/AC/README.md

 Clone the repository: https://github.com/Huyanmei123/AC.git

+The main interface of the function is in adaptive.R

 # To run the Goolam example
+- New a file, and add the source  `source('adaptive.R')`
+-
 - Get the dataset and its true label. `data<-read.csv("/your path/goolam.csv",header=TRUE)`, `label<-read.csv("/your_path/goolam_label.csv",header=True)`

 - Log transform the data: `data <- log2(data + 1)`